dmarx/obsidian_vault/Membrane Dynamics.md

 ### Conclusion

 [[Membrane Dynamics|Membrane dynamics]] encompass a broad array of processes that are fundamental to cellular life.
-The study of these dynamics merges disciplines such as biochemistry, cell biology, and biophysics, offering insights into the mechanisms of life at the molecular level.
+The study of these dynamics merges disciplines such as [[biochemistry]], [[cell biology]], and [[biophysics]], offering insights into the mechanisms of life at the molecular level.
 Advancements in imaging technologies, computational modeling, and biophysical methods continue to deepen our understanding of membrane dynamics, with significant implications for biotechnology, medicine, and basic biological research.